Nicolás del Caño: 2017 elections

 In the end, the FIT agreed in unified lists for all districts where they contended, with Nicolás Del Caño as candidate for the Province of Buenos Aires and Néstor Pitrola as candidate for senator.
 Del Caño received 5,54% of votes and starting in December 2017 led the PTS-FIT parliamentary bloc alongside Nathalia González Seligra.

 2019 elections

 He was the FIT-U's candidate for president, running with Romina Del Plá for vice-president.

 2021 elections

 He was elected as a national deputy for Buenos Aires Province.

+2025 elections

+Del Caño again was elected as a national deputy for Buenos Aires Province.